-Negative impact on the Group's market position, competitiveness, future growth and failure to deliver a return on investment in our Internal our ability to grow.
+Negative impact on the Group's market position, competitiveness, future growth and failure to deliver a return on investment in our Internal Research and Development (IRAD) fund.

 Contracts we have with the UK Government contribute a material proportion of the Group's revenue and earnings.